The mean number of $2$-torsion elements in the class groups of cubic orders: Algebraic preliminaries

 \subsection{Proof of Theorem~\ref{thm-stronglocglob}}

-By~\cite[Theorem~22]{cuspy}, the integral orbits of $G_N$ on $W_N^0$ satisfy the desired local-to-global principle as long as the following four properties hold: \begin{enumerate} \item[(1)] The algebraic group $G_N$ has class number $1$ over $\Q$; \item[(2)] For every $f \in U_N(\C)$ with nonzero discriminant, the set $\on{inv}^{-1}(f) \cap W_N^0(\C)$ is nonempty and consists of a single $G_N(\C)$-orbit; and \item[(3)] For every $f \in U_N(\C)$ with nonzero discriminant, each element of $\on{inv}^{-1}(f) \cap W_N^0(\C)$ has trivial stabilizer in $G_N(\C)$. \item[(4)] For every $f \in U_N(\Z)$ with nonzero discriminant, the set $\on{inv}^{-1}(f) \cap W_N^0(\Z)$ is nonempty. \end{enumerate} The first three properties have already been verified in Propositions~\ref{prop-classone} and~\ref{prop-ver2}, and the fourth property follows immediately from the existence of the explicit section $\sigma_0$.
+We claim that the integral orbits of $G_N$ on $W_N^0$ satisfy the desired local-to-global principle as long as the following four properties hold: \begin{enumerate} \item[(1)] The algebraic group $G_N$ has class number $1$ over $\Q$; \item[(2)] For every $f \in U_N(\C)$ with nonzero discriminant, the set $\on{inv}^{-1}(f) \cap W_N^0(\C)$ is nonempty and consists of a single $G_N(\C)$-orbit; and \item[(3)] For every $f \in U_N(\C)$ with nonzero discriminant, each element of $\on{inv}^{-1}(f) \cap W_N^0(\C)$ has trivial stabilizer in $G_N(\C)$. \item[(4)] For every $f \in U_N(\Z)$ with nonzero discriminant, the set $\on{inv}^{-1}(f) \cap W_N^0(\Z)$ is nonempty. \end{enumerate} This claim follows from~\cite[Theorem~22]{cuspy}, which is a general theorem giving criteria under which the orbits of a finite-dimensional representation of an algebraic group satisfy a local-to-global principle.
+Note that the first three properties above have already been verified in Propositions~\ref{prop-classone} and~\ref{prop-ver2}, and the fourth property follows immediately from the existence of the explicit section $\sigma_0$.
 This completes the proof of Theorem~\ref{thm-stronglocglob}.